 The Salmonier Nature Park is a place where injured animals are rehabilitated and people are educated about wildlife.
+It is one of River and Willow’s favorite places to walk.
 We take 90 minutes to wander its trails looking at the moose, caribou, lynx, arctic fox, eagles, and other Newfoundland and Labrador wildlife before continuing on for a picnic in the woods and a visit to a large, natural swimming hole.
 Next we learn about digital photography, view salmon returning from the ocean, and we visit a dramatic waterfall.
 We should be back at the hotel for 4:00 pm but if the kids are having fun at the swimming hole we reserve the right to stay in the countryside a little longer.

 Meals Breakfast, picnic lunch

 Today we visit the Geo Centre in St. John’s and speculate about what we know about the ages of the earth from the rocks of the earth.
 Next we learn about an amazing ocean mystery… the giant squid.
 We view a specimen and review the known biology of this creature.
 How does it live?
 Who does it eat?
 What eats it?
 How much do we know?
 The physics of the squid propulsion system of siphons will be reviewed… are giant squid aggressive ocean predators eating fish, terrorizing small whales and occasionally eating swimmers… or are they giant deep water zooplankton that simply snare unlucky fish that happen to swim too close to their two predatory arms?
 We will view an actual giant squid dissected by Dave in 1981 and have the students do some simple but revealing measurements with us.
 Carolyn will share her favorite seafood recipes.